-- Get approval from ordinary shareholder's meeting to issue 432,392,860 free the seventh warrant (CIG-W8) units to existing shareholders with the ratio of 2 share to 1 units of CIG-W8 - 21st January : Set up a new company, Illustro Co., Ltd. To provide research on air-conditioning control and handling systems; internet of thing parts (IOT) and other application systems.
-To provide testing and installment service of high voltage equipment and new innovation. - 14th August: Set up a new company, CIG Blusolutions Co., Ltd. To provide research, development, production, assembly and distribution of air condition, parts of air conditioners and refrigeration including freezer, cold room and alike. - 28th October : Illustro Co., Ltd. (subsidiary) increased registered capital from THB1,000,000 to THB5,000,000 - 12th November : Set up a new company, Golden Ax Thai Waterwoks Co., Ltd. To produce and distribute tap water.
+- 21st, January : Set up a new company, Illustro Co., Ltd. To provide research on air - conditioning control and handling systems; internet of thing parts (IOT) and other application systems.
+To provide testing and installment service of high voltage equipment and new innovation. - 14th, August : Set up a new company, CIG Blusolutions Co., Ltd. To provide research, development, production, assembly and distribution of air condition, parts of air conditioners and refrigeration including freezer, cold room and alike. - 12th, November : Set up a new company, Golden Ax Thai Waterwoks Co., Ltd. To produce and distribute tap water.